 Thankfully, the stories of tainted candy and other Halloween horrors are mostly urban myths.
 Still, you should inspect all the candy that your children receive before allowing them to eat it.
 Discard any “treats” that aren’t factory-sealed in a wrapper.
 If a piece of candy shows signs of having been tampered with, throw it away.

-These easy tips will help you and your children have a fun and safe Halloween.
+These easy safety tips will help you and your children have fun while this Halloween.
 Get your costumes ready, and prepare for an unforgettable Halloween adventure!

 Hey Mama — do you want to teach your child from home without the exhaustion and overwhelm?